dragonmc77/MoveGame/README.md

 Install as any extension:

-    Create a folder called InstallGame in %appdata%\Playnite\Extensions.
+    Create a folder called MoveGame in %appdata%\Playnite\Extensions.
     Copy the two files (MoveGame.ps1 and extension.yaml) to the folder.
     Make sure the extension is enabled in Playnite -> Settings -> Extensions.